vackosar/vackosar.github.io/_posts/2020-08-09-Word-Movers-Embedding--Cheap-WMD-For-Documents.md

 <img alt="Word Mover's Embedding is a document embedding." style="width: 90%; max-width: 500px" src="/images/word-movers-embedding.png">

+Word Mover's Distance captures the semantic similarity between documents more accurately than the cosine similarity between word vector averages.
+However, vanilla WMD has cubic computational complexity, which makes it impractical in many applications.
+How WMD works?
+Why is it so good?
+Is there any low complexity approximation of WMD?

 ### What is Earth Mover's Distance?

 It is minimum amount of dirt multiplied by distance needed to transform one pile of dirt into another pile of dirt.